IntelLabs/nlp-architect/doc/source/sparse_gnmt.rst

 Running Modalities
 ==================
 Below are simple examples for training 90% sparse :py:class:`GNMTModel <nlp_architect.models.gnmt_model.GNMTModel>` model, running inference using a pre-trained/trained model, quantizing a model to 8bit Integer and running inference using a quantized model.
-Before inference, the int8 wieghts of the sparse and quantized model are de-quantize back to fp32.
+Before inference, the int8 weights of the sparse and quantized model are de-quantize back to fp32.

 Training
 --------